Biological Material Transport

 Instructions for Certification

-Before shipping any Category B biological substance or GMOs/GMMOs, personnel must demonstrate that they understand and will comply with the regulations outlined in this training.
+Before shipping any Category B biological substance or GMOs/GMMOs internationally, personnel must complete certified training.

-An authorized certificate is valid for two years, after which time the training and certification process must be repeated if shipping is to continue.
+Certified training is valid for two years, after which time the training modules must be repeated if shipping is to continue.

 Laboratory personnel transporting biological material between buildings must follow the procedure below to ensure that the materials are contained in a way that will prevent release to the environment: